BEETHOVEN AND JOSEPHINE

 Luis van Beethoven longed to find his "solace" in Josephine (His Edenic Eve), whose Spiritual Part of Her Own Being meant for Beethoven the same as the Torah means by "the World to Come": "My solace my Everything oh Creator watch over her Bless her days " since "the righteous will find rest in the world to come,..."
 (The Zohar), which is the Esoteric Shabbath, the "supreme bliss":

-host of them, were finished.
-And on the seventh day God ended
+the host of them, were finished.
+And on the seventh day

-his work which he had done, and he rested on the seventh day
+God ended his work which he had done, and he rested on

 215. Countess Josephine Deym to Beethoven